AliRazaSaqib/AliRazaSaqib/README.md

 ### Hi there, I'm Ali Raza - [Portfolio Website][website] 👋

 <p align="justify">
-My self Ali Raza, and I am a Frontend Web Developer currently managing the complete Front-end, from conceptualization, coding, and debugging to delivery.
-A good team player having excellent interpersonal communication, problem-solving, and clean coding skills and always trying to learn new things. 👨‍💻
+👋 Hey there!
+I'm Ali Raza, an energetic frontend developer currently managing the complete Front-end, from conceptualization, coding, and debugging to delivery. 💻

+As a good team player, I have excellent interpersonal communication, problem-solving, and clean coding skills.
+I'm always trying to learn new things and stay up-to-date with the latest technologies. 🤝🧠📚

-During my development journey, I am working on multiple projects and always trying to simplify the application workflows and save the user’s precious time.
-I am not just making the application but also thinking from a user's perspective about how I can facilitate the user through my application which is the important thing in development.
+During my development journey, I work on multiple projects and always try to simplify the application workflows and save the user’s precious time.
+I am not just making the application but also thinking from a user's perspective about how I can facilitate the user through my application, which is the important thing in development. 🤔🚀

+I also believe in self-learning, so I spend my free time learning new things and also working on my backend skills to pursue my career as a Full Stack Developer in the future. 📈👨‍💻

-I like to help people get answers to their problems regarding ReactJS, NextJS and some other frontend technologies.
-I love about what I do!
-I want to make my impression as a  successful developer and for that I try to learn and teach anything valuable that can help me to get the better understand of what I do!
+I enjoy helping people with their problems related to ReactJS, NextJS, and other frontend technologies.
+It's a passion of mine to assist others and make a positive impact as a successful developer.
 </p>

 <div id="header" align="center">